manuel-uberti/filmsinwords/_posts/2019-12-02-once-upon-a-time.md

 old already settled on my path to becoming a proper nerd, which means I was your regular outsider in a valley of farmers and carpenters, far from any big city, and without a reliable internet connection.
-I relied on magazines to inform my cinephilia, and at that time some of them came with a VHS attached.
+I relied on magazines to inform my cinephilia, and at that time some of those came with a VHS attached.
 That is how *Pulp Fiction* entered my life.

 <!--more-->